We all, with open face beholding as in a glass the glory of the Lord,

 Will we grow in the Spirit?
 Sanctification in Trinity Season

 would like to know

-The Worship Schedule for September, October, November 2015 is now available - please click here.
+The Worship Schedule for December 2015 and January 2016 is now available - please click here.

 In accordance with Diocesan Canon 25, The Right Rev’d Sue Moxley is inviting

 applications for the position of Rector of the Parishes of Petite Riviere and New Dublin, Nova Scotia.
 The Parish Profile